The action of an inverse semigroup on its Stone-\v{C}ech compactification

-In what remains of this paper we study the action of $\cS$ on its Stone-\v Cech compactification and properties of its transformation groupoid $\cS\ltimes\beta\cS$.
-In \cite{EP16}, Exel and Pardo proved many results about such actions and groupoids, so we recall some terminology and facts from there.
+We now turn to studying the action of $\cS$ on its Stone-\v Cech compactification and properties of its transformation groupoid $\cS\ltimes\beta\cS$.
+In \cite{EP16}, Exel and Pardo proved many general results about such actions and groupoids, so we recall some terminology and facts from there.

 For $s\in \mathcal{S}$ we let